 When the AlienApp for ConnectWise is enabled and connected to your ConnectWise Manage environment, USM Anywhere sends data to automatically generate new service tickets from alarms and vulnerabilities and synchronize assets with the Configurations catalog.
-See AlienApp for ConnectWise Orchestration for more information about these AlienApp for ConnectWise response actions.
+See AlienApp for ConnectWise Actions for more information about these AlienApp for ConnectWise response actions.

 Important: Before you configure the AlienApp for ConnectWise, make sure to review the requirements.